Innovation Studies

 For FFplus Type-2 open calls this is not a problem if the company has a clearly defined role in the consortium and the necessary skills and competences to carry out the proposed work.

 The main participant is allowed to take part in only one innovation study per tranche.
-While an SME or start-up could be main participant of several proposals, we strongly recommend to concentrate on a single proposal.
+While an SME or start-up could be the main participant of several proposals, we strongly recommend concentrating on a single proposal.

 Supporting participants can participate in both Type-1 experiments and Type-2 innovation studies if their roles are well justified.
-Of course, they need to stick to the funding restrictions for both types: 150,000 € for Type-1 business experiments in this open call and 150,000 € for Type-2 innovation studies in this open call.
+Of course, they need to adhere to the funding restrictions for both types: 150,000 € for Type-1 business experiments (for all FFplus open calls) and 150,000 € for Type-2 innovation studies in this open call (i.e. under call identifier FFplus_Call-2-Type-2).
 In addition, it should be noted that for Type-2 innovation studies there is a global limit of 300,000 € for supporting participants over all Type-2 calls.
+(See also “Are there any rules regarding the structure of the proposal consortium?”)

-For supporting partners only engineering activities are eligible for funding.
+For supporting partners only technical/engineering activities are eligible for funding.
 This means that coordination activities are not eligible for funding for supporting partners.

-First, the SME has to check whether the ownership, or part ownership, of the holding company negatively impacts on their status as an SME (according to the EC definition).
-Additionally, they need to check whether they are eligible to receive Digital Europe funding, i.e. whether the company head office is within an EU member state or in a country associated to the Digital Europe programme.
+First, the SME has to check whether the ownership, or part ownership, of the holding company negatively impacts their status as an SME (according to the EC definition).
+Additionally, they need to check whether they are eligible to receive Digital Europe funding, i.e. whether the company's head office is within an EU member state or in a country associated with the Digital Europe programme (and the country’s association agreement must precede the submission date of this call).

-The main participant cannot be a public entity or administration because it has to be an SME or start-up.
+The main participant cannot be a public entity, administration, university or research centre because it has to be an SME or start-up.
 However, public entities (e.g. hospitals) or organisations belonging to public administrations can be supporting participants if their role in the proposed sub-project is well justified.
+Universities or research centres can also support participants.
 But note that for supporting participants, only technical/engineering activities are eligible for funding.

-No, if you are well qualified to perform the work on your own, there is no need for a supporting participant.
+No, if the main participant SME is well qualified to perform the work on its own, there is no need for a supporting participant.

 Proposal Structure and Template, Administrative Issues, Timeline